DCAN-Labs/ExecutiveSummary/ReadMe.md

 ### /helpers
 #### shenanigans.py
-   - various helper functions, some are used, some are place-holders
+   - various helper functions

-### /TestCode
-#### table_template.html
-  - Executive Summary mock-up

-#### dispatch.py
-  - used in testing, may disappear...

-#### test_summary_airc.py
-  - may delete this, but contains some simple tests

-## Known Issues
-  - TE and TI displayed as 0.00
-  - image sizing for some raw data sets may be small and require zooming-in on your browser to view

 ## Recent Updates
+  - v1.5.0: Support for ABCD, monkey, and infant images, ica flag, pulling TE and TI from DICOMs
   - v1.3.0: add list-mode support! (supply a list of processed paths)
   - v1.2.3: floating points now have only 2 decimal places
   - v1.2.2: SBRef data can be found elsewhere when we do not have Raw

 ## Feature Requests
  - https://trello.com/b/R9xPDQNi/executive-summary-project